Crafting With Temporary Tattoos

 Temporary tattoos have long been a novelty gift for children’s birthday parties and a quick and easy Halloween costume solution.
-These common uses of temporary tattoos are just the beginning.
+But these common uses of temporary tattoos are just the beginning!
 Temporary tattoos can be used on numerous types of surfaces to create homemade crafts and personalized items like notebooks, cell phone cases, and more.

 Final Place Setting

-The final setup includes the salad size glass plate with the Watercolor Flower tattoo on top of a cloth napkin, set on the dinner size glass plate.
-The napkin wrapped with the Pastel Peony tattoo sits next to the plate and the name card with the Crescent Watercolor Flowers is placed above.
+The final setup of your homemade project includes the salad size glass plate with the Watercolor Flower temporary tattoo on top of a cloth napkin, set on the dinner size glass plate.